-The mission also followed-up on the World Heritage Committee decisions for Lalibela: start-up of the site management process and supervision of the Lalibela shelters' project financed by the European Union.
+The mission also followed-up on the World Heritage Committee decisions for Lalibela regarding the supervision of the Lalibela shelters' project financed by the European Union.

 In addition, the mission conducted a visit to Aksum to supervise the Aksum Obelisk reerection works in progress and followed-up on the administrative and logistical procedures related to the project implementation.